welcome to the world of philippa price, where sci-fi, dystopia, and distortion come together

 Meet visual artist Philippa Price, the brains behind a recent trippy film for Stella McCartney and Rihanna’s sci-fi performance at 2016’s BRIT awards.

-Philippa caught the attention of people at Stella McCartney who recently commissioned her to create a film for their #StellaBy project which resulted in a psychedelic trip to the Nevada desert, stopping off at the eerie Clown Motel, an area which served as a nuclear testing site in the 1940s.
+Philippa caught the attention of Stella McCartney's team, who recently commissioned her to create a film for its #StellaBy project.
+That commission resulted in a psychedelic trip to the Nevada desert by way of the eerie Clown Motel, an area which served as a nuclear testing site in the 1940s.
 We sat down with Philippa and delved into her unique world.